Middle and High School Students:

 What if I am already certified to SCUBA dive?

 If you are already a certified diver, you can enjoy beautiful recreational dives with other certified divers (along with a SeaSmart chaperone, as well as a local dive guide) while those getting trained work toward their certification.
+Pricing is adjusted to $2650 for the program, accordingly.
 Those in training will join together with those already certified during the week.
 Alternatively, you can work on an advanced or specialty certification during training time.
-Pricing is adjusted accordingly.
+However, depending on your frequency and the timing of your most recent dives, you may be required to complete a refresher course with an additional $80 fee

 What needs to be completed for an Ocean Advocate Certificate?